 Linus, the family’s standard poodle, stands guard in the entryway.

-A claw-foot tub found on Craiglist adds vintage charm to the guest room.
+A claw-foot tub found on Craiglist adds vintage charm to the guest room bathroom.
+The green walls combined with the dark black tub create contrast and a calming oasis.

 To achieve the appearance of soapstone countertops, Komenda covered sheets of plywood with a concrete mixture that she stained black.

-Adding interest to the back porch’s tired concrete floors, Komenda painted a tumbling-block pattern.
+Adding interest to the back porch’s tired concrete floors, Komenda painted a tumbling block pattern.
+Head over to her website, formerly called Little Green Notebook, to see more images of her home and DIY projects.